-- You may choose to get involved in the Student Government Association. - Become a member of a student club or organization. - Help plan student activities as a member of the Student Programming Board. - Contribute to the Vanguard, the student newspaper. - The College's two honor societies, the Phi Theta Kappa International Honor Society and the Alpha Beta Gamma International Business Honor Society, offer you several leadership, networking and academic growth opportunities.
+- You may choose to get involved in the Student Government Association. - Become a member of a student club or organization. - Help plan student activities as a member of the Student Programming Board. - Contribute to the Vanguard, the student newspaper. - The College's honor societies, including the Phi Theta Kappa International Honor Society and the Alpha Beta Gamma International Business Honor Society, offer you several leadership, networking and academic growth opportunities. - The Student Leadership and Involvement Center houses Philadelphia LEADS our premier student leadership programs, including: - Emerging Leaders, specifically designed for incoming new students; - Gold Leaders, which certifies students through the Student Leadership Challenge; and - Colonial Leaders, which guides seasoned student leaders through the tenants of Servant Leadership.

-New Student Welcome
+New Student Orientation

 First-time students at the College receive important information about academic and student resources, student processes and initiatives that will help them navigate their new environment and achieve their goals.
+Orientation programs are offered at each Regional Center in addition to the Main Campus.